 Jerome is busy as an arranger and composer of both jazz and classical music and has also produced several albums.
 He recorded a CD with Czech jazz musicians in Prague, for which he provided a number of original songs (including a collaboration with Ivan Kral), arranged and co-produced.
 He performed on and provided the arrangements for Salena Jones' album "Those Eyes" which was recorded by JVC in Tokyo.
 Jerome has provided string arrangements for two albums by cult indy band Songdog and for folk singer Burton Bradstock.
 In 2014 a selection of his compositions were used for a ballet production at the National Theatre in Prague.

-Classical compositions include string quartets, works for classical guitar, a song cycle for soprano and piano of Shakespeare settings and incidental music for a production of "Bow Down".
+Classical compositions include string quartets, works for brass band, classical guitar, a song cycle for soprano and piano of Shakespeare settings and incidental music for a production of "Bow Down".

 Professional qualifications include: Trumpet: DipTCL (merit), Classical Guitar: Grade 8 (distinction), Piano: Grade 6, ASET certificate in Musical Instrument Making.